aodhanlutetiae/senedd_words/README.md

 - When do we talk about people: Sunak, Gething, Putin?
 - What about companies: Amazon, Airbnb, Tata?
 - What about groups: teachers, nurses, farmers, carers?
-- What about technology: Tiktok, Snapchat, Instagram, Whatsapp?
+- What about technology: Tiktok, Twitter (X?), Instagram, Whatsapp?
 - Or concepts: trolls, distancing?
-- What about topics: speed, donation, lockdown, adhd, foodbanks, European?
+- What about topics: speed, donations, lockdown, adhd, foodbanks, European?
 - What never gets mentioned?

 ## Welsh